ankotova/aws-todo-api/README.md

 Hello, my name is Anastasiia

 lambda_function.py is the code currently running on AWS Lambda.
-To test the functionality you can run examples from below on the terminal
+To test the functionality you can run examples from below in the terminal

 # GET all
 ```